ToshioCP/tcsv/Readme.md

 Prerequisites.

-- Gtk4
+- Gtk4 4.8 or later
 - Glib 2.68.0 or later

-Compiling and installation.
+Installation.

 ~~~
 $ meson _build